-The consultant must include on the Bid Form a list of at least four (4) references, excluding the Judiciary, with whom they have contracted to do similar work by including the company/entity name, telephone number, and a contact person.

-Respondents must also include an overview of their experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of past work undertaken that is similar to what is being requested in this RFP, and certifications that show a knowledge of equipment that would be serviced under this contract.
+Respondents must include on the Bid Form a list of at least four (4) references, excluding the AOSC, with whom they have contracted to do similar work by including the company/entity name, telephone number, and a contact person.
+All Bid Forms must be signed.
+Respondents must also include an overview of their work experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of past work undertaken that is similar to what is being requested in this RFP, and certifications that show a knowledge of equipment that would be installed and utilized under this RFP.